Julie Waters Therapy

 Somatic Therapy Consultation Group

-Forming now!Consultation Group for Bay Area based Somatic Therapists.We'll meet one Friday each month from 9:30am-11:00am, at my Oakland office on Piedmont Avenue.The group will be a collective leadership style, focusing on brief check-in's and prioritizing case consultation and business support needs.No cost, it's a mutually beneficial, supportive and generative group.Sign up or send me your questions with the "Get Started" link below.
+Consultation Group for Bay Area based Somatic Therapists.We meet on the 2nd Friday of each month from 9:30am-11:00am, at my Oakland office on Piedmont Avenue.The group is a collective leadership style, focusing on brief check-in's and prioritizing case consultation and business support needs.No cost - it's a mutually beneficial, supportive and generative group.